opensesamemedia/syncstage-docs/docs/android/quickstart.md

 !!! security "Security tip"

-    We strongly recommend storing applicationSecretKey securely in your backend and provide it as a parameter at SyncStage SDK object instantiation.
-Having implemented the supply of the applicationSecretKey from your protected backend, you can remove that parameter from the .json.
+    We strongly recommend storing SyncStageSecret.json securely in your backend and provide it as a parameter at SyncStage SDK object instantiation.
+Having implemented the supply of the SyncStageSecret.json from your protected backend, you can remove the .json from the build.

 ### 4. Integrate the SyncStage class with your app